tjhowse/factory_boardgame_public/rules.md

 When buying a resource from the market you move the peg up one position in the corresponding column and pay the price below the destination hole.
 You then place a power token from your hand on the market tile in your factory for that resource.

 ### Selling
 When selling a resource to the market you move the peg down one position in the corresponding column and earn the price below the destination hole.
+You do not need to activate a market piece to sell.

 ### Power
 NOTE: Power can no longer be traded on the market.
 Ignore that column on the market board if your set has one.